 47 See Para.
-39 for a discussion of the 1998 amendment to Section 1757.
-See also, Paragraphs 55 and 63.
+40 for a discussion of the 1998 amendment to Section 1757.
+See also, Paragraphs 54 and 64.

-86. Richfield Oil Corporation, 55 Cal.
+- 87. Richfield Oil Corporation, 55 Cal.
 2d 187 (1961), 358 P.2d 686.
 The Court reversed an order of the Commission asserting jurisdiction over petitioner, a gas producer.
 The Court concluded that Richfield had not dedicated its facilities to the public.
 (See, Para.
-89).

-87. Yucaipa Water Company No. 1, 54 Cal.
+90). - 88.
+Yucaipa Water Company No. 1, 54 Cal.
 2d 823 (1960), 357 P.2d 295.
 The Court affirmed a Commission order concluding that Petitioner had dedicated its facilities to the public convenience and necessity and was thereby subject to the Commission's jurisdiction.
 Petitioner had asserted that it was operating as a mutual water corporation pursuant to Section 2701 et seq.
-The company had, however, effectively offered service to anyone who would "lease" a share of the company.

-88. Corona City Water Company, 54 Cal.
+The company had, however, effectively offered service to anyone who would "lease" a share of the company. - 89.
+Corona City Water Company, 54 Cal.
 2d 834 (1960), 357 P.2d 301.
 The Court affirmed a Commission decision determining that (1) a purported mutual water company (not Petitioner) was in fact a public utility subject to regulation by the Commission and (2) Petitioner could not sell assets to that company without seeking Commission approval pursuant to Section 851.

-89. Richfield Oil Corporation, 54 Cal.
+A close reading of the opinion leaves the reader (at least this reader) at loss to understand why the Commission's jurisdiction under Section 851 turned at all on whether or not the buyer, a private company, was itself a public utility. - 90.
+Richfield Oil Corporation, 54 Cal.
 2d 419 (1960), 354 P.2d 4.
 In a landmark decision, the Court reversed a Commission order asserting jurisdiction over Petitioner, concluding that while petitioner might be characterized as a "gas corporation" pursuant to the literal text of Section 221, it had not dedicated its property to the public in a fashion which would cause it to be deemed to be a public utility pursuant to Section 216.
 A corollary holding is found in Television Transmission Inc., Para.
-96, infra).

-90. Pajaro Valley Cold Storage Company, 54 Cal.
+97, infra). - 91.
+Pajaro Valley Cold Storage Company, 54 Cal.
 2d 256 (1960), 352 P.2d 721.
 The Court reversed a Commission decision asserting jurisdiction over petitioner as a warehouseman (Section 239).
 The Court found that petitioner was essentially organized as a cooperative.
 (In 1980, the Legislature repealed Section 239 per Stats.
 1980, c.
-1063.)48

-48 Similarly, the Legislature repealed Section 242 (defining "wharfinger") per Stats.
-1987, c.
-369. Notwithstanding the repeal "(p)rivate corporations and persons that own, operate, control, or
+1063.)
+48